 Of the organic fertilizers and amendments available, worm castings are some of the best.
 It’s not because they’re packed with a high NPK.
-It’s because they provide slow-release fertilizer over a long period of time!
+It’s because they provide microbes that improve the uptake of slow-release fertilizer over a long period of time!

 These powerhouse poops provide beneficial bacteria and enzymes to the soil.
 This addition ensures plants can more readily take up the nutrition in that soil.
 And while the worms make this wonderful stuff, they’re wiping out waste products!

 As far as sustainable choices go, worm castings are some of the best.
 After all, there’s always going to be organic waste for them to eat.
 And have I mentioned how great worm tea is yet?

 Let’s explore everything there is to know about nature’s most powerful manure.
 Worm castings may be poop, but they’re potent poop, and well worth investing in!

 What goes in the worm must come out, eventually.
 And so worm castings are worm poop.
 Once processed through the worm, these nutrient-dense, football-shaped turds are tiny but potent.
 They are referred to as vermicast, worm castings, or worm poop.